Allan Slaight: "Shotgun" Slaight & the Toronto Raptors

-Allan Slaight was not just involved in broadcasting.
-In the early 1990s, he partnered with John Bitove Jr. to launch the Toronto Raptors, one of the first NBA franchises outside of the United States, alongside the Vancouver Grizzlies.
-Slaight, like Bitove Jr. held a 39.5 per cent share with the Bank of Nova Scotia holding 10 per cent, Isiah Thomas (9 per cent) and other minority holding partners.
+In addition to broadcasting, Slaight was involved in a number of other business ventures.
+In the early 1990s, he partnered with John Bitove Jr. to launch an NBA franchise, Toronto Raptors, as the world's best and richest basketball league expanded outside of the United States and into two Canadian cities, Toronto and Vancouver.
+Slaight and Bitove Jr. each held a 39.5 per cent share with the Bank of Nova Scotia holding 10 per cent, Isiah Thomas (9 per cent) and other minority holding partners.
 Brought together by former Ontario Premier David Peterson (1 per cent holding), Slaight and Bitove were persuaded that Toronto was a market ready for an NBA franchise.
-When they pitched the NBA, they included in their presentation plans for a state-of-the-art downtown arena dedicated to the Raptors.
+In their pitch to the NBA, their presentation included plans for a state-of-the-art downtown arena dedicated to the Raptors.

-Slaight and Bitove eventually disagreed on this very arena, with Slaight calling it "financial suicide" to build a separate stadium without the Maple Leaf hockey franchise who publicly declared to build their own arena, meaning two rival buildings.
+Slaight and Bitove eventually disagreed on the arena plans; Slaight expressed concerns about the financial viability of constructing a separate stadium without the involvement of the Maple Leaf hockey franchise, which had announced plans to build their own arena.
 The Maple Leafs were willing to share the majority of the cost burden and have the Raptors act as a junior tenant.
 Eventually, Slaight invoked the "shotgun clause" in his ownership deal, essentially forcing either Bitove or Slaight to buy out one another with a 60-day limit to pay the cash.
 Slaight prevailed and reluctantly bought out Bitove, whose passion for the Raptors was evident but declined the offer.
 On November 15, 1996, Slaight gained 79 per cent control of the Raptors.
 "It's exciting, nervous-making and at the same time very proud.
 It's a big financial exposure.
 Anything of this magnitude would make any sane individual nervous – and I still have some sanity," Slaight said.

 The move was controversial to some, including General Manager Isiah Thomas, who himself had declared interest in gaining majority ownership.
 Considered by many in the press as a more appropriate owner because of his basketball credentials, Thomas and his backers (David Thomson, son of Lord Kenneth Thomson) failed to meet Slaight's price and conditions for his share of the Raptors and resigned as general manager.

 Though Leafs Chairman Steve Stavro publicly declared having little interest in moving the Maple Leafs to the proposed basketball arena, the Air Canada Centre (now Scotiabank Arena) at the foot of Bay Street, with Slaight contractually obligated to build the NBA arena (lest he paid $75 million in fines), and Stavro in negotiations with Slaight, land for the Air Canada Centre was purchased in November 1996 at Bay Street and Lakeshore Boulevard.
 Shovels went into the ground February 5, 1997 with an official ceremony held on March 13, 1997.
 Ultimately the Ontario Teachers Pension Plan led the buyout of Slaight from the Raptors and Air Canada Centre, putting the two teams in one building and erecting Toronto's new home for hockey, basketball and concerts, and rebranding the business as Maple Leaf Sports & Entertainment.